ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ## Error Handling
 {: #openwhisk_webactions_errors}

-An OpenWhisk Action fails in two different possible failure modes.
+A {{site.data.keyword.openwhisk_short}} Action fails in two different possible failure modes.
 The first is known as an _application error_, and is analogous to a caught exception: the Action returns a JSON object that contains a top level `error` property.
 The second is a _developer error_, which occurs when the Action fails catastrophically, and does not produce a response (similar to an uncaught exception).
 For Web Actions, the controller handles application errors as follows:

 - Any specified path projection is ignored and the controller projects the `error` property instead.
 - The controller applies the content handling that is implied by the Action extension to the value of the `error` property.